osamanisar-dev/auth-flex/README.md

 - 🌐 **Google OAuth Sign-In & Sign-Up**
   Users can sign up or sign in using their Google account.
 Google OAuth is properly configured via Google Cloud Console.

+- 🌐 **Slack Sign-In & Sign-Up**
+  Users can sign up or sign in using their Slack account.
+Slack is properly configured via Slack API (your apps)..

 - 🔔 **Toast Notifications**
   All major actions (registration, login, logout, verification, errors) display friendly toast notifications for instant user feedback.